 ‘Coffee Time Conversations’ seeks to bring like-minded individuals from across Sandwell together, to chat about different concerns that have arisen primarily as a consequence of COVID-19.
 The aim of these conversations is to share experiences, good practice and help others to problem solve around a concern they may have currently.

-Our next session is being held on Thursday 13th August 2020, 10am till 11.30am via a Zoom conference call.
-The topic for this ‘Coffee Time Conversation’ will be the current fundraising challenges organisations are facing to enable them to continue or adapt their much needed service provision.
+Our next session is being held on Thursday 22nd October 2020, 10am till 11.30am via a Zoom conference call.
+The topic for this ‘Coffee Time Conversation’ will be ‘re-connecting with senior members within our community to encourage their participation and engagement.’

 Future conversations will be steered by participants during the session which gives you the chance to talk with others working in similar areas and decide upon the topics that are most important to you as a collective.